julianxhokaxhiu/jvectormap-italy-provinces/README.md

 jvectormap-italy-provinces
 ==========================

-A plugin for jVectorMap which includes an Italy Map with Provinces Areas
+An example of the plugin for jVectorMap which includes an Italy Map with Provinces Areas